Struct Message Types

 AMPS includes a message type that allows the server to parse and interpret binary data in a fixed format.
 When configuring the message type, you must include a definition of the format.

-This format is designed to allow AMPS to process messages serialized from raw memory, such as would be specified in a C-language struct
+This format is designed to allow AMPS to process messages serialized from raw memory, such as would be specified in a C-language struct.

-message type, you must define each field that AMPS will use.
+To configure a struct message type, you must define each field that AMPS will use.
 This does not necessarily have to match the original definition of the data.
 It is possible to "skip over" parts of the binary data that AMPS should ignore by declaring that data to be padding.

-data format specifier where the field name is the XPath identifier that AMPS will use for this field and the data format specifier is a specifier for the type of data and number of bytes for this field.
+A struct message type definition must include one or more Field elements, specified in the order in which the data appears in the message.
+Each Field specifies the name of the field, and the type and length of the data to be used for that Field.
+The specifier for a field is composed of: field name = data format specifier where the field name is the XPath identifier that AMPS will use for this field and the data format specifier is a specifier for the type of data and number of bytes for this field.

-module.
+The data format specifier is modeled after the specifiers for the Python struct module.
 The format requires a data type specifier.
 The data type specifier may be preceded by an optional byte order specifier.
 For variable-width data types (for example, strings), include an optional byte order specifier and an optional count specifier.

 The following data type specifiers are recognized by the module: